Jean3393/places-management/README.md

 `password` - The saved encrypted password.
 `email` - The user email, used as username when authenticating.
 `role` - The selected user role.
 Can be "ROLE_USER" or "ROLE_ADMIN".
+`links` - An URL link automatically generated of the self entity.

 	`POST/api/auth`